Grix/kvamskogencam/README.md

-kvamskogencam
+KvamskogenCam
 =============

-Cam that takes a photo and uploads it to FTP every time period
+This is a python script designed to run on a raspberry pi with the camera addon attached to a servo, It takes two photos from different angles, processes them and uploads them to a webserver.